 This club, Zulte-Waregem, was created in 2001 to represent two communities.
 About a third of the size of its 21st-century partners, Zulte sits north-east of Waregem, just inside the border with East Flanders – you can walk between the two, along Zultseweg and Waregemstraat, a distance of 6km and less than a euro in petrol.

 Of the two, Waregem, tucked inside the border with West Flanders, had by far the stronger football tradition – but its flagship club KSV, UEFA Cup semi-finalists in 1986, would have gone out of business had it not been for the merger with Zulte VV.

 When European competition demanded, Zulte-Waregem have had to turn to Bruges, Ghent and even Brussels to host the likes of Newcastle, Wigan and PSV Eindhoven.
-That situation should change after the current four-phase rebuilding of the Regenboogstadion, the main stand due to be demolished in 2017.
+That situation changed after the four-phase rebuilding of the Regenboogstadion, completed in 2017.

 As is so typical in Belgian football, the history of the predecessors of Zulte-Waregem is a convoluted one, resembling one of those intertwined family trees they used to devise to illustrate the genealogy of rock bands.

 Starting with Waregem, KSV (‘Koninklijke Sportvereniging Waregem’) were themselves an amalgamation.
 Waereghem Sportif had been created in 1925, became the more Flemish-friendly Waregem Sportief in 1945 and merged with Red Star Waregem in 1946.
 Little is known of these clubs – they don’t feature in any Belgian league tables between the wars.